asmagill/hs._asm.axuielement/Reference_Core.md

  * None

 Returns:
- * a boolean value indicating whether or not the accessibility object is still valid.
+ * a boolean value indicating whether or not the accessibility object is still valid or nil and an error string if any other accessibility error occurred

 Notes:
  * an accessibilityObject can become invalid for a variety of reasons, including but not limited to the element referred to no longer being available (e.g. an element referring to a window or one of its children that has been closed) or the application terminating.